aumouvantsillage/Tiny-HDL-Racket/doc/step-03.md

 Compared with step 2, the example `full-adder-step-03.rkt` has the following noticeable differences:

-* The Tiny-HDL source if wrapped in a `begin-tiny-hdl` construct.
+* The Tiny-HDL source is wrapped in a `begin-tiny-hdl` construct.
 * In the assignment statements, references to ports no longer contain the entity name.

 You can run the example by typing this command: